Live chat by BoldChat

 What happens to Cadmium when it is released to the environment?

-Some cadmium compounds are able to leach through soils to ground water.
+Some cadmium compounds are able to leach through soils to groundwater.
 When cadmium compounds do bind to the sediments of rivers, they can be more easily bioaccumulated or re-dissolved when sediments are disturbed, such as during flooding.
-Its tendency to accumulate in aquatic life is great in some species, low in others.
+Its tendency to accumulate in aquatic life is great in some species, low in others.?

 How will Cadmium be detected in and removed from my drinking water?